-The SIIQ regime has been subsequently amended by the Law Decree No. 133/2014 (converted into Law No. 164/2014), which entered into force on September 2014 and whose principal purposes was to faster the use of this investment vehicle in the Italian real estate sector and to increase the permeability between SIIQs and Italian real estate investment funds.
+The SIIQ regime has been subsequently amended by the Law Decree No. 133/2014 (converted into Law No. 164/2014) which entered into force on September 2014 and whose principal purposes was to faster the use of this investment vehicle in the Italian real estate sector and to increase the permeability between SIIQs and Italian real estate investment funds.
 With such amendment, specific provisions regarding the conversion of real estate investment funds in liquidation phase into SIIQs have been introduced, allowing the contribution of the real estate assets to SIIQs with almost no tax burdens both for direct and indirect taxes purposes.

-The legal framework for SIIQs and SIINQs includes also the secondary legislation (Decree of the Ministry of Finance No. 174/2007), which at the date hereof has not been amended yet in order to implement the changes introduced by Law Decree No. 133/2014.
+The legal framework for SIIQs and SIINQs also includes the secondary legislation (Decree of the Ministry of Finance No. 174/2007) which at the date hereof has not been amended yet in order to implement the changes introduced by Law Decree No. 133/2014.

 The Revenue Agency provided clarifications regarding the SIIQ regime with the Circular Letter No. 8/E/2008 and with the Circular Letter No. 32/E/2015 (the latter in order to clarify and implement the rules introduced with the Law Decree No. 133/2014).
-Moreover, with the Regulations of December 18, 2015, the Revenue Agency provided for the form to be filed in order to exercise the option for the SIIQ and SIINQ regime.
+Moreover, with the Regulations of December 18, 2015 the Revenue Agency provided for the form to be filed in order to exercise the option for the SIIQ and SIINQ regime.

-Listing Number of Number in EPRA Sector Mkt Cap % of Global
+Listing Country Number of REITs Number in EPRA REIT Index Sector Mkt Cap (EUR m) % of Global REIT Index Italy 5 2 EUR 2,894 0.11%

-Country REITs REIT Index (EUR€m) REIT Index

-Italy 5 2 €2,446 0.09%

-Company name Mkt Cap (EUR€m) 1 yr return (EUR€) % Div Yield % of Global REIT Index Beni Stabili SpA €1,434 19.50% 5.22% 0.06% Immobiliare Grande Distribuzione SIIQ SpA € 627 11.17% 5.84% 0.03%
+Company name Mkt Cap (EUR m) 1 yr return (EUR) % Div Yield % of Global REIT Index Beni Stabili EUR 1,702 23.97% 4.40% 0.07% Immobiliare Grande Distribuzione SIIQ EUR 759 2.99% 7.27% 0.03%

-All market caps and returns are rebased in EUR and are correct as at 30 June.
+\ All market caps and returns are rebased in EUR and are correct as at June 29, 2018.
 The Global REIT Index is the FTSE EPRA/NAREIT Global REITs Index.
-EPRA, July 2017.
+EPRA, June 2018.